hipe/tmx/brazen/doc/issues/016-the-inferred-inflection-narrative.md

 otherwise, if there is custom inflection with a verb (and since we have no parent), assume that the class name is a noun. use that.  :#note-170

+## further reading

+this is vaguely but not directly related to the discussion at [#hu-066] about how expressions are inflected based on the contrast between what is expected and what is reality, over time.